Everett Sloane: Career

 In 1963, he guest-starred on The Dick Van Dyke Show in the episode "I'm No Henry Walden" as writer Henry Walden.
 That same year he starred in the episode "Quint's Trail" on the TV Western Series Gunsmoke (S9E7) as Cyrus Neff, a concerned father taking his family to Oregon for a new life after his daughter killed a man for forcibly taking her.

 Death

-Sloane committed suicide at age 55 on August 6, 1965; he took an overdose of barbiturates because he feared he was going blind as a result of glaucoma.
+Sloane died by suicide at age 55 on August 6, 1965; he took an overdose of barbiturates because he feared he was going blind as a result of glaucoma.
 Sloane's cremated remains are interred at Angelus-Rosedale Cemetery in Los Angeles.